metamorph-inc/meta-core/src/MetaLink/README.md

 it distributes the posted edit messages to all clients who have expressed interest in the particular edit message topics.
 Depends on meta-protobuf.

-meta-link-test :
-Primarily used for testing.
-Depends on the java framing found in meta-bridge.

 Build Bridge